AgilionApps/relax/README.md

   def start, do: Plug.Adapters.Cowboy.http MyApp.Router, []

   # Our router is our main entry point for all requests.
-  # Relax.Router is just a DSL on top of Plug.Router, so the standard plug
+  # Relax.Router is just a Plug on top of Plug.Router, so the standard plug
   # stack still works and is used.
   defmodule Router do
     use Relax.Router